RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 ##### 06/08/2021

-1. Runs job as docker images
-2. Used for performing computational or etl or any kind of job in batches
+1. **Runs job as docker imagesUsed for performing computational or etl or any kind of job in batches**
-3. No need of provisioning from user.
+2. No need of provisioning from user.
 Dynamically provisioned
-4. All resources like ec2 are dynamically created as per the job
+3. All resources like ec2 are dynamically created as per the job
-5. User does not have to manage clusters, it is serverless (ecs fargate)
+4. User does not have to manage clusters, it is serverless (ecs fargate)
-6. Schedule batch jobs using cloudwatch or orchestrate batch jobs using AWS step functions
+5. Schedule batch jobs using cloudwatch or orchestrate batch jobs using AWS step functions

 ### AWS Database Migration Service